 And here are some common misconceptions:

-Myth: Lunch Breaks Count as Working Hours
+Myth: Lunch Breaks Count as Standard Working Hours

 As mentioned earlier, lunch breaks do not count as part of the working hours.
 Employees should have a clear understanding of their actual work hours versus break times.